vuejs/v2.vuejs.org/source/guide/directives.md

 Here we are using a computed expression instead of a single property key.
 Vue.js automatically tracks the properties an expression depends on and refreshes the directive whenever a dependency changes.
 Thanks to async batch updates, even when multiple dependencies change, an expression will only be updated once every event loop.

-You should use expressions wisely and avoid putting too much logic in your templates, especially statements that modifies the data.
+You should use expressions wisely and avoid putting too much logic in your templates, especially statements with side effects (with the exception of event listener expressions).
 For bindings that require more complicated operations, use [Computed Properties](/guide/computed.html) instead.

-Note that for security reasons, within expressions you can only access properties and methods present on the current ViewModel and its ancestors.
+<p class="tip">For security reasons, in inline expressions you can only access properties and methods present on the current context ViewModel and its parents.</p>

 ## Argument